A grey ombre hair is a two-toned hair color where the hair is generally darker at the roots and transitions into grey as it goes down to the tips.

 How would you describe this look?

-This look is a smokey-silver ombre!
+This hairstyle is a smokey-silver grey ombre!
 I’ve always loved the trend of gray or silver hair color as it reminds me of a relaxing rainstorm or silver fox.
 I’m very inspired by the colors of nature!

 The thing I love most about this color is how it still looks so soft and flows with the haircut, making it look more “lived in” but still fashion-forward and different from your everyday blonde or brunette!